ebinan92/GP_tomography/README.md

-# Non stationary gausssian process tomography for tokamak plasma
+# Non stationary gaussian process tomography for tokamak plasma
 This is the implementation of computed tomography for magnetic island taken by a tangential camera

     ├── mk_matrix.ipynb            # making matrix for tomography(d = R・f)